May 8, 2026

 • FICO Bankcard Score: Tuned for credit card issuers and focused on credit card behavior.

-If you're shopping for a mortgage, auto loan or credit card, ask the lender which score version it uses so you know what to expect.
+If you're shopping for a mortgage, auto loan or credit card, ask the lender which version it uses so you know what to expect.

-• The lender uses a different FICO version
+• The lender uses a different FICO version.

-• The score is based on a different credit bureau
+• The score is based on a different credit bureau.

-• Your credit report changed since your free score updated
+• Your credit report changed since your free score updated.

-• The lender uses an industry-specific score
+• The lender uses an industry-specific score.

-• The lender uses additional underwriting data
+• The lender uses additional underwriting data.

 FICO says lenders can choose which FICO Score version and other financial information to use when reviewing an application.